 So one of my goals going into FinCon was to find out where the best freelance writing jobs for beginners were.
 I considered myself a beginner since my blog was less than a year old.

 At that stage in the game, it’s not easy to get larger publications to hire you for writing.

 Since then, I’ve taken on some pretty cool freelancing gigs.
 One has even led to a regular contributor role for one of my favorite blogs.

-I'd say this is one of the best sites for any beginner. iWriter is one of the easiest places to find online writing jobs.
+I’d say this is one of the best sites for any beginner. iWriter is one of the most accessible places to find online writing jobs.
 Currently, you sign in and have to do a small test, then you pick articles and start writing once you pass the test.

 This will then increase your earning potential.
-It may also lead to requesters asking you to do their projects for them specifically.
+It may also lead to requesters asking you to do their projects for them individually.
 Joining the site is absolutely free.

 Previously known as Odesk, Upwork is a single stop for all kinds of writing jobs.
 This includes developers, marketers, researchers, web design, and information security.
 And of course, freelance writing.

 Name a field of interest, and most likely you’ll find a freelance job category in